xobserve/xo/README.md

 Datav is a programmable observability platform designed specifically for developers, and it also serves as an alternative data visualization platform to Grafana.

 It can help users quickly create online observability scenarios such as monitoring, logging, and tracing.
-Datav can help you built any observability scenario you want.
+Datav can help you build any observability scenario you want.
 If it doesn't, you can always file an issue, and reasonable requests will be quickly supported.

 ## Roadmap to V1.0